SenhorLucas/SenhorLucas.github.io/docs/content/posts/bash-argparse.md

 title: "Parsing command line arguments in Bash"
 ---

-If you don't have a CLI option parser in your scripts, you don't have scripts, you have childish cake recipes.
+If you don't have a CLI option parser in your scripts, you're probably being inneficient.

-As a software developer, you are the product of the systems you've built to assist you in your thinking.
-I've heard the following phrase somewhere, so I won't take credit:
+As a software developer, you are the product of the systems you've built to assist you in your thinking:

 > We should minize the time spent getting in position to think.

-Then we should be writing scripts that are capable of handling our use-cases efficiently, without the constant need for us to go in and hack it up further.
+Instead of wasting time, we should be building systems.
+Those systems must get better and better as time goes by.
+Without option parsing, our scripts will crumble as soon is it reaches a small amount of complexity.

+In other words, to handle the complexity that we create and need, proper systems are required.
+As Dijkstra said:

+> The computing scientist's main challenge is not to get confused by the
+> complexities of his own making.

+So, yeah, back to the basics.
+Ready?

 ## The goal